thallesvieira/spring-prometheus-grafana/README.md

 3- Gauge metric.
 Add a new panel, select type of visualization "Gauge" and add the metric "spring_gauge_online_users", click in Apply, ready!
-The gauge metric is configured (important, this metric is generate with random value in api):
+The gauge metric is configured (important, this metric is generate with random value in the api):
 ![image](https://user-images.githubusercontent.com/31675029/151072102-74c00607-f316-409f-9c4b-af80bf9f99d9.png)

 4- Histogram metric.